 This freezing, snowy winter weather we are experiencing just now sometimes makes it more difficult for you to walk your dog.
 Yet, regardless of the chilly conditions, you should maintain an exercise routine for your pet.
 If your pet doesn’t exercise regularly, he won’t be able to release his pent-up energy, resulting in bad habits such as chewing and hyperactive behaviour.
 He is also at risk of increasing weight gain and associated health risks.

 Taking a shorter walk may be the answer in more severe weather, especially if there is a dramatic fall in temperature.
 Older dogs and small puppies should not be walked for long periods in freezing temperatures, whereas younger and livelier dogs will love nothing more than galloping around the field in the deep snow.
-It may be a winter wonderland, but you need to keep safe and consider any potential hazards to your own and your dog’s safety and health.
+It may be a winter wonderland, but you must keep safe and consider any potential hazards to your and your dog’s safety and health.

 Ice and Snow

-Check the weather before leaving home
+Check the weather before leaving home.

-Outdoor wear for your dog
+Outdoor wear for walking your dog in cold weather

 When humans head outside in chilly weather, we bundle up in many extra layers, yet many dog owners think that as their pet has a thick fur coat, they won’t feel a chill.
 Of course, different breeds of dogs are more tolerant to the freezing weather, but dogs that generally live inside will benefit from an extra layer of clothing.
 Many jumpers and coats are available for pets but look for one that’s fairly easy to put on your dog.
 At Finchley Dog Walker, we would recommend Equifleece coats and jumpers.